cloudberrydb/cloudberrydb-site/docs/basic-db-operations.md

 title: Basic Query Syntax
 ---

-# Basic Queries of Cloudberry Database（已验证 by @TomShawn）
+# Basic Queries of Cloudberry Database

 This document introduce the basic queries of Cloudberry Database.